On a scale of “average citizen” to “police officer,” a private investigator falls somewhere in the middle.

 Despite what the movies will tell you, they aren’t allowed to place recording devices or nanny cams and they definitely aren’t allowed to take pictures through your bedroom window.
 However, they are allowed to spy on anybody in public spaces.
 This could mean taking pictures of a cheating spouse kissing in the park.
 It could mean taking a video of someone taking part in a drug deal in a back alley.
+It could also mean catching the catfish in an online dating romance scam.
 Basically, anything that doesn’t take place on private property is up for grabs.

 All in all, private investigators are restricted by virtually the same laws that affect the average citizen.
 However, due to their experience and training, they can do a lot more with those laws than any given citizen might.
 They know how to make the laws work for themselves in ways the average Joe may never know.